jakedibattista/modelforpuckbuddy/helpfuldocs/IOS_INTEGRATION.md

 ## iOS Integration Guide: Upload → Analyze → Receive Feedback

-This comprehensive guide shows how your iOS app uploads a user video, creates a processing job, listens for real-time updates, handles background/push notifications, and recovers results if the app is closed.
+This guide shows how to integrate the Puck Buddy hockey analysis API into your iOS app.

-**Two Integration Options:**
+**📖 Quick Reference**: See `/helpfuldocs/API_GUIDE.md` for complete API documentation with JavaScript examples.

-- **Option A**: Direct Firebase upload + Firestore results (Current implementation)
+**Two Integration Approaches:**
-- **Option B**: Signed URL upload + Signed URL results (Recommended for production)
+- **Simple**: Upload video → Get analysis results directly (recommended for most apps)

-Both options are supported.
-Option B provides better security and scalability.
+- **Advanced**: More control with real-time progress updates and custom result handling

 ### Prerequisites & Setup